Big-4 Rail Trail Extension

 - Replacement of Starkey Avenue bridge

-- Paving and widening the southern portion of the Big-4 Rail Trail
+- Southern extension and paving of the Big-4 Rail Trail

-- Construction of a new trailhead off Zionsville Road - anticipated to open in the summer of 2023
+- Construction of a new trailhead off Zionsville Road - anticipated to open fall 2023

 - What is going on with the Rail Trail?